 iOS 13: The biggest new features

-One feature we really like though is how the wallpaper can be set to change with the dark theme.
+One feature we really like is how the wallpaper can be set to change with the dark theme.
 So if you head into Settings, select the theme to change automatically to a schedule or to be in time with sunset and sunrise, you can also choose one of the adaptive wallpapers to change with it.
 That means, once the sun goes down, your theme automatically goes dark, and the wallpaper goes dark too.

-Eventually, third-party apps can support the new look as well, so developers of your favourite apps will be able to make use of the new theme changing within their own user interfaces.
+Third-party apps can support the new look as well, so developers of your favourite apps will be able to make use of the new theme changing within their own user interfaces.

 Apple has merged its Find My Friends and Find My iPhone apps into a single app called Find My.
 All of Apple’s tracking tools are in one place, so you can locate both missing devices and loved ones using the same interface.
 The new app can also locate devices that are offline - by sending a secure Bluetooth beacon to other Apple devices, then relaying it back to Apple, and to you.